 Include a paragraph that describes why the IAWG has decided to perform this study.
 Examples of things to include are the international importance of the study, how it will underpin core competencies, and any reference to regulatory drivers and relevancy.
 [A list of relevant competencies for this study] [measurement level and complex matrix type] are important challenges for reference material producers, providers of other measurement services, such as proficiency testing schemes.
 Evidence of successful participation in formal, relevant international comparisons is needed to document calibration and measurement capability claims (CMCs) made by national metrology institutes (NMIs) and designated institutes (DIs).

 In [Month 20XX], the Consultative Committee for Amount of Substance: Metrology in Chemistry and Biology (CCQM) approved the Key Comparison (KC) [CCQM-KXXX] “Title of Key Comparison” [].
 [CCQM-KXXX] was designed to assess participants’ capabilities for [a description of the measurement challenge].
 Describe how the KC fits into the IAWG strategy, the 5-year plan and the Core Capability approach.
 Describe why the analyte/matrix was selected.
-Describe any previous comparisons that underpin similar competencies or which complement this KC.
+Describe any previous comparisons that underpin similar competencies, or which complement this KC.

 Include a paragraph that describes the analytical challenges and competencies that this study addresses.
 Include a description of the methods and how they can be used to represent the way they deliver measurement services to their customers.